-(b) Rendering of Services
+b.
+Rendering of Services

-Revenue from a contract to provide services is based on the agreements / arrangements with the concerned parties.
+Revenue from a contract to provide services is based on the agreements/ arrangements with the parties concerned.
 In the case of services rendered over a period revenue is recognized based on the progress measured in line with the receiver of service.
-In the case of service rendered at a point in time, revenue is recognized on satisfaction of performance obligation.
+In the case of service rendered at a point in time, revenue is recognized as satisfaction of performance obligation.

-(c) Dividend and interest income
+c.
+Dividend and interest income